 Cameron McConway Paradigm

 I did LD for three years at Cy-Fair HS outside of Houston, Texas, qualifying to the TOC and NSDA nationals, and finishing in semifinals at TFA state.
 I work for McNeil HS in Austin while attending the University of Texas, and I teach at NSD and TDC.

 Feel free to ask me questions at email@example.com.

 I will vote on most arguments as long as they aren't morally objectionable or blatantly false.
 I will do my best to be tab, but I think there is a level of plausibility necessary for me to vote on an argument (for instance, I won't vote on an obviously false I-meet).
 It will be difficult to convince me to vote on a super blippy apriori or an argument that turned into a voting issue after being one line in the original speech.

 I'm fine with speed, just slow down on tags/author names and interps/advocacy texts.
 I will yell clear/slow/louder but I will give up if there is no change.

 I am comfortable evaluating theory under whichever paradigm you prefer, so long as you justify it.
 I have found that I enjoy a good theory debate where there is a lot of weighing and internal links.

-I read high theory and identity politics and enjoy both of these debates.
+I read both high theory and identity politics.
 I feel comfortable evaluating most K debates but I strongly prefer debaters err on the side of overexplaining/not relying on jargon rather than assuming that I am familiar with the literature they are reading.
 These debates tend to either be excellent or my least favorite.